dyang5/REU-CAAR/Research Blog/week8.md

 After the contest, I made myself some scraps for lunch.
 This included a mumbo jumbo of all the food my parents ordered for me due to my stomachaches, including Bananas, Graham Crackers, and Ramen/Noodles.
 I then upsolved C1 after understanding the solution and mainly lounged around until dinner.
 There was a rough thunderstorm outside, so I had some noodles and a banana for dinner.

 No stomachache so far, so it's already a good day considering how I've been feeling lately.
 My parents told me to lay low on heavy exercise for a bit so no running or swimming again today (the bad weather out made other sports a no-go too).

+After dinner, AB, DS, LH and I "watched" the movie "My Dinner with Andre."
+I got kind of lost in the beginning and didn't pay too much attention after a bit, but I thought the overall message was quite nice (in my opinion, to generally enjoy the little things in life).